brianalwillis/it-support/README.md

 ### 🔵 𝙻𝙴𝚂𝚂𝙾𝙽𝚂 𝙻𝙴𝙰𝚁𝙽𝙴𝙳:</br>- *`Accurate connection credentials` (username, password, IP) are critical for successful SSH access.*</br>- *`Systematic troubleshooting` can isolate the cause of access issues and avoid unnecessary rework.*</br>- *`Teaching resilient problem-solving`—including when to rebuild a resource—is just as valuable as solving the immediate issue.*

-# 8. 𝙰𝙳𝙼𝙸𝙽𝙸𝚂𝚃𝚁𝙰𝚃𝙾𝚁 𝚄𝚂𝙴𝚁 𝙲𝙾𝙽𝙵𝙻𝙸𝙲𝚃
+# 8. ADMINISTRATOR USER CONFLICT

 ### **PLATFORM:** *`Windows`*</br>**CATEGORY:** *`Windows User Management / Compliance COnfiguration`*</br>**Date:** *`2025-06-28`*